ShotSpotter: Studies

 A June 2021 study in the Journal of Experimental Criminology stated the system "may be of little benefit to police agencies with a pre-existing high call volume.
 Our results indicate no reductions in serious violent crimes, yet [ShotSpotter] increases demands on police resources."
 An October 2021 paper in the Journal of Urban Health, studying the longitudinal effects of ShotSpotter over a 17 year period, found "implementing ShotSpotter technology has no significant impact on firearm-related homicides or arrest outcomes.
 Policy solutions may represent a more cost-effective measure to reduce urban firearm violence."

-The NYU School of Law Policing Project published a paper in 2021, "Measuring the effects of ShotSpotter on Gunfire in St. Louis County, Mo".
-The paper indicated a significant drop in gun violence in the area.
-However, the paper also discloses that ShotSpotter "has provided the Policing Project with unrestricted funding".
+In 2021 the NYU School of Law Policing Project published "Measuring the effects of ShotSpotter on Gunfire in St. Louis County, Mo", a paper which indicated a significant drop in gun violence in the area; however, the paper also discloses that ShotSpotter "has provided the Policing Project with unrestricted funding".

+In July 2023, a Houston Chronicle investigation showed that ShotSpotter calls resulted in lower incident report rates and longer police response times.
+Over 80% of ShotSpotter alerts were false positives or otherwise useless.
+The almost 5500 alerts led to 99 arrests and 126 charges, about half of which were misdemeanors.
+A disproportionate number of residents in coverage areas are people of color.
+The Houston Police Department cast the system as a way to invest in historically marginalized areas.
+In May 2024, Houston mayor John Whitmire said "I think it’s a gimmick.
+A feel-good program.
+Most law enforcement officers do not support ShotSpotter.
+I don’t support it."
+The city's contract goes through 2027, but Whitmire wants to terminate it early.